A Large RGB-D Dataset for Semi-supervised Monocular Depth Estimation: Experimental Results

-We studied the effectiveness of the data ensemble when generating the pseudo ground truth depth maps.
-The monocular depth accuracy was measured with the RMSE(lin) and Abs rel.
-Without the data ensemble, the RMSE(lin) and absolute relative error (Abs rel) are 4.995 and 0.109, respectively.
-When we applied the data ensemble, the RMSE(lin) and the absolute relative error (Abs rel) are 4.877 and 0.104, respectively.
+Furthermore, we studied the effectiveness of the data ensemble when generating pseudo-ground-truth depth maps.
+The monocular depth accuracy was measured with the RMSE (lin) and the Abs rel.
+Without the data ensemble when setting $\tau = 0$, the RMSE(lin) and absolute relative error (Abs rel) are 4.995 and 0.109, respectively.
+When we used three scales for the data ensemble, the RMSE(lin) and the absolute relative error (Abs rel) were 4.877 and 0.104, respectively.
 The data ensemble achieves a meaningful gain in both metrics.
+In addition, we used the data ensemble for four scales but observed no marginal improvement, attaining an RMSE (lin) and absolute relative error (Abs rel) of 4.879 and 0.104, respectively.
+Therefore, we used three scales in the data ensemble for training.